First Ontario-licensed sportsbooks went live on April 4, 2022, ushering in the new era of online sports betting in Canada’s most populous province.

 2022 has seen the Ontario sports betting market fully revamped and revitalized, with many international sportsbooks getting their internet gaming operator licenses and starting to offer their services to the sports fans in Ontario.

 With millions of people eagerly awaiting the launch of regulated online sports betting in Ontario, we are likely to see an explosion in the market in the coming months.
-Thanks to the influx of new operators and having proper competition between them, we are sure to see each sportsbook strive to be the best and stand above the competition, providing better services and offering the kind of products that Canadian players deserve.
+Thanks to the influx of new operators and having a proper competition between them, we are sure to see each sportsbook strive to be the best and stand above the competition, providing better services and offering the kind of products that Canadian players deserve.

 If you are looking to bet on sports in Ontario in the coming weeks and months, keep reading and find out which best Ontario sportsbooks to bet with, how we got to where we are not, and which betting markets and services you can expect from the new players in town.